 - Removal of dead fallen trees along the waters edge where bass and various pan fish love to hide also makes it difficult for the turtles and other wildlife who sit atop the tree to sun themselves and take a break from the water.

 Do what you can to minimize use of toxic chemicals and fertilizers on your property.
 Make the switch from traditional mowed lawn to native grasses and wildflowers that require less maintenance.
 Avoid synthetic fertilizers and pesticides and limit the use of organic ones.

 In fact, your property may have enough space for a lightly developed shoreline and a stunning buffer garden such as the one pictured below.
 The lush plantings on the right were installed two-three years prior to the plantings on the left.
 Keep in mind that it will take a few seasons to grow your garden.
 A skilled gardener experienced in native plants is important to keeping unwanted weeds out while the natives become established.
 See our previous “Sound Up” post to view pollinators enjoying the late summer Asters and Goldenrod seen here.

 This Walloon Lake buffer garden is populated with native perennials, grasses and sedges aiding in the reduction of potential runoff from the lawn.

 It may sound counter-intuitive: the idea that a “clean” lawn and shoreline may make a “dirty” lake but complicated things are often that way.
 The experts at North by Nature Landscapes specialize in natural shorelines and landscapes using native plants and materials to stop erosion and replace lost natural shoreline habitats.
-Call Bret at 231-340-0446 or Jason at 231-412-0214, we would be happy to do our part in helping enhance and preserve your property.
+Call Bret at 231-340-0446: we would be happy to do our part in helping enhance and preserve your property.